 Identification of gifted and talented students is an ongoing process.
-Referrals for service consideration can be made at any time and the referral form is located at the bottom of this page.
+Referrals for service consideration can be made by anyone at any time and the referral form is located at the bottom of this page.
 Conway has created a timeline for the mass review of students to ensure all students are considered for placement in the Conway Gifted and Talented Program and there is no limited number recommended for services.

-1. Teachers and the Gifted Specialist observe students in K-2 Gifted Enrichment Program and collect observational data on students to be used during the identification process.
+1. Teachers and the Gifted Specialist observe students in the K-4 Gifted Enrichment Program and collect observational data on students to be used during the identification process.

-2. All 2nd graders take an objective assessment in January or early February.
+2. All 2nd grader students take an objective assessment in late January or February.

 3. GT Specialists review observational data as well as assessment results on both the Intellectual and Achievement scores in the spring.

 4. Referred students receive additional testing in the area of intellectual ability and creative thinking and feeling.

 5. The additional testing data is reviewed on referred students and brought to the District Identification Committee.
 The District Identification Committee considers all referred students and makes the final placement decision.

 Step 1: Request an initial meeting with the Gifted and Talented Specialist at your child's school within 10 days of receiving the notification of recommended services.
 (Contact the GT Supervisor if the letter is received during summer.)